M2JT/Charge-Finder/README.md

    ![unit tests](documentation/unit%20tests.png)
 2. Alternatively, you can run `mvn test` in back-end's root directory using terminal.
    ![unit tests in terminal](documentation/unit%20tests%20terminal.png)
-3. You can also run postman tests for integration testing by importing and running the collections inside [LoginResgisterTests](postman%20tests/Login-register.postman_collection.json)
+3. You can also run [Postman](https://www.postman.com/downloads/) tests for integration testing by importing and running the collections inside [LoginResgisterTests](postman%20tests/Login-register.postman_collection.json)